apache/nuttx/configs/metro-m4/README.txt

     There are additional drivers ported from SAML21 which has, in most cases, identical peripherals.
 None of these drivers have been verified on the SAMD51, However.
-These include:  CMCC, DMAC, I2C, SPI, and USB.
+These include:  DMAC, I2C, SPI, and USB.

-    The delay loop has not yet been calibrated.  no sense in doing that because the CMCC should improve performance dramatically when it is integrated.
+    The timer interrupt appears to be running too fast.
+From the NSH console, I see that sleep 5 seems to take about 1 second, sleep 10 seems to take about 2 seconds.

 Unlocking FLASH
 ===============